femfataal/FMP/prototype.md

 ![image](https://github.com/FemkeKocken/FMP/assets/50365794/f8be9e21-7203-428a-9690-09345bc607f0)

 I still kind of like the unstable identity glitch idea.
-Or trying to communicate the idea of instability and fluidity through the design of the app
+Or trying to communicate the idea of instability and fluidity through the design of the app.

+I also started on the Figma for  the webpage but honestly, I'm just too tired man.
+I'll continue tomorrow.

 ## Entry 25/10/2023 - realization ##